 Yes.
 See Client and geodatabase compatibility for a list of compatible versions.

-Can I publish services to ArcGIS Server 10.6 that contain data from a previous geodatabase version?
+Can I publish services to ArcGIS Server that contain data from geodatabases of an earlier version?

 In most cases, the geodatabase version does not have to match the version of ArcGIS Server.
-For specific information on which geodatabase versions are supported with ArcGIS Server10.6, see Client and geodatabase compatibility.
+For specific information on which geodatabase versions are supported with ArcGIS Server 11.2, see Client and geodatabase compatibility.

-Do I need to upgrade my geodatabase to use it as ArcGIS Server 10.6's Managed Database?
+Do I need to upgrade my geodatabase to use it as the ArcGIS Server managed database?

-Earlier geodatabase versions can be used as ArcGIS Server 10.6 's Managed Database.
-For specific information on which geodatabase versions are supported with ArcGIS Server 10.6, see Client and geodatabase compatibility.
-To learn more about ArcGIS Server's Managed Database, see Copying data to the server automatically when publishing.
+Earlier geodatabase versions can be used as the managed database for an ArcGIS Server site.
+For specific information on which geodatabase versions are supported with ArcGIS Server 11.2, see Client and geodatabase compatibility.